Oskar Spate: Early life

 Spate was born to a German father and an English mother in the Bloomsbury district of London, England.
 During the First World War, his father was interned as a German national and Spate fled to Iowa in the United States.
 He returned to England in 1919, where he developed an early interest in geography and history.
-He went on to study at St Catharine's College, Cambridge University in the 1930s.
+He went on to study at St Catharine's College, Cambridge, in the 1930s.
 It was during this period that many of Spate's characteristic personality traits revealed themselves: he studied both English as well as Geography, thus cementing a deeply humanistic tendency that would become obvious in his future thinking.
 His irreverence and sense of humor was also manifest as well – he joined a Communist cell but was thrown out for his frivolity.
 He was later to claim that he could be 'solemn but not serious'.
 His doctoral dissertation was on the historical geography of London from 1801 to 1851.